 The Company has classified its other financial assets as "loans and receivables".
-These consist of accounts receivable and prepayments, receivable from government and loans receivable.
+These consist of accounts receivable and prepayments, technical assistance grant receivable, interest subsidy receivable and loans receivable.
 These have been measured at amortised cost using the effective interest rate method, less any provision for impairment.